top of page

 Story: Why the tale happens; what the tale is really about.

-It is the story that must be resolved, not the plot.
+The story must be resolved, not the plot.
 The story driving the plot (the big why) should be revealed to the reader as late in the tale as possible, two-thirds to three-fourths the way through.
 This is done to extend tension.
-Give away the story too quickly and your readers will be less motivated to keep reading.
+Give away the story too quickly, and your readers will be less motivated to keep reading.

-The modern world needs more emphasis placed on endurance and less on immediate gimmie-gimmie gratification.
-Experiencing a tale all the way through to its completion, with a delayed "reveal of the story," inspires all of us to wait a little longer and be a little more mature.
-This is what we want in our real lives: to persevere on a steady course until we win the greatest prize.
+The modern world needs more emphasis on endurance and less on immediate gimmie-gimmie gratification.
+Experiencing a tale through to its completion, with a delayed "reveal of the story," inspires all of us to wait a little longer and be a little more mature.
+We want this in our real lives: to persevere on a steady course until we win the greatest prize.

 Recent Posts